These woodburning tools and safety gear can help protect you from hurting yourself - or even long term damage.

 Rubber Finger Guards

+These relieved my fingers from those pesky blisters (yes, I work my pen that long and hot).
+But the parts of my fingers that were close to the heat yet left naked still got uncomfortably hot.
 In the end, I put one of these blue rubber finger guards inside of my thin leather glove on the middle finger (that's the one that gets the most blisters).
+That combo seemed to work best for heat protection.
+Where To Buy: |

 Finger Heat Shields